It is interesting to notice that an important part of the Bible is concerned with guiding us to have healthy relationships with others.

 #5 Caring for our relationship with God

-The fifth piece of advice we receive for healthy relationships is not to grieve the Holy Ghost.
+The fifth piece of advice we receive for Developing Healthy Godly Relationships is not to grieve the Holy Ghost.

 All of our human relationships are somehow connected to a few primary relationships.